A message from our Principal

 Our teaching staff are dedicated to provide a stimulating curriculum whilst incorporating best evidence informed practice specific to autism.
 Programs are designed to motivate learning and engagement and each activity is differentiated to meet the student’s individual needs.

 Students are encouraged to be the best version of themselves.
 Our goal is ensuring we support each student to become as independent as possible with a vision to establish skills for positive quality of life.
-Aspect focus on a person centred approach that underpins everything we do at Aspect Vern Barnett School.
+Aspect focuses on a person-centred approach that underpins everything we do at Aspect Vern Barnett School.

-We are proud of our school and the opportunities we provide or each enrolled student.
-Enrolment inquiries at all year levels are welcome at any time.
+We are proud of our school and the opportunities we provide for each enrolled student.
+Enrolment inquiries at primary school levels are welcome at any time.
 Our executive team will assist families in navigating this process.
+Aspect Vern Barnett does not currently host secondary school classes.
+Please direct enquiries for high school to: Aspect South East Sydney School or Aspect Western Sydney School

 The Aspect Vern Barnett School

 Aspect Vern Barnett School was established in the 1970’s and was the first of the nine Aspect Schools.
-The school was established by its namesake Andrew Vern Barnett, who was driven by the need for an appropriate school to cater for his daughter, who was on the Autism Spectrum.
-Our school operates from our main site at Forestville which consists of an administration office and six lower primary classes, six upper primary classes and two high school classes.
+The school was established by its namesake Andrew Vern Barnett, who was driven by the need for an appropriate school to cater for his daughter, who is on the autism spectrum.
+Our school operates from our main site at Forestville which consists of an administration office and classes for primary students.
 The school also has satellite classes which are Aspect run and operated.
 They are located within a NSW Department of Education School at Lane Cove Public, and Catholic Primary Schools in Mona Vale, St Ives, Eastwood and Forestville.

 Our specialised education program uses the Aspect Comprehensive Approach (ACA) to provide individualised programs that understand, engage and celebrate strengths, interests and aspirations of people on the autism spectrum.
 Class programs are delivered and supported by a team of teaching and non-teaching staff who continuously improve their knowledge and practice through ongoing professional learning and collaboration with colleagues.